Animals Available for Adoption

 * Adoptions fees are subject to change

-** Hero pets – MHS uses the additional funds generated from our Hero Pets to support and aid in the care of pets’ whose stays are longer, medical needs are greater and for those who may face emergencies.
-These rare pets help curtail these costs and save the lives of others.
-They have the prestigious honor of being known as our MHS “Shelter Heroes.”
+** Hero pets - MHS uses additional funds generated from our Hero Pets to support and aid in the care of pets’ whose stays are longer, medical needs are greater and for those who may face emergencies.
+Dollars raised by our generous supporters help curtail the costs incurred by that animals and save the lives of others.
+They have the prestigious honor of being known as our MHS "Shelter Heroes."

 - Owned cats and dogs generally live longer, healthier lives than strays.